 How to Convert Inches to Feet (Without Guessing)

-Three ways exist — each with its own place.
-So one is fast.
-One is precise.
+You've got three ways worth knowing here.
+Now, one is precise.
+One is fast.
 One saves you when you're standing in a store with no signal.

 Method 1: The division you learned in fourth grade